Rainbow Raider: Fictional character biography

-Chroma later appears somehow alive and intact.
-He and Tar Pit are robbing jewelry stores until they are stopped by Flash.
+Roy, now the Rainbow Raider, embarks on a crime spree focused mostly on art galleries, saying that if he could not appreciate the great works of art in them (due to his disability), then no one else will.
+After being imprisoned in Belle Reve Penitentiary, the Rainbow Raider joins the Color Queens gang alongside Crazy Quilt, Doctor Light, Doctor Spectro, and Multi-Man.

+Roy is later killed by Blacksmith.
+He is temporarily resurrected as a Black Lantern in Blackest Night and permanently resurrected in The New 52 continuity reboot, where he is known as Chroma.

 Rainbow Raiders

 Since Rainbow Raider's death, a team of color-themed supervillains have dubbed themselves the Rainbow Raiders in his honor.

 Powers and abilities

-Rainbow Raider's powers are derived entirely from the special goggles he wears, which allow him to project solid beams of rainbow-colored light he can either use offensively or as a slide for travel.
+Rainbow Raider's powers are derived from the special goggles he wears, which allow him to project solid beams of rainbow-colored light he can either use offensively or as a slide for travel.
 In addition, he can coat people in certain colors of light to induce emotions (coating someone in blue light, for instance, would make them sad).

 Reception

 Heavy.com lists Rainbow Raider as one of the worst supervillains of all time.
 Francesco Marciuliano from Smosh.com ranked Rainbow Raider as having one of the worst supervillain gadgets of all time.